JesseAlderliesten/pkg-dev-ctv/proposal.md

 - `r pkg("badger")` provides `badge_cran_checks()` for adding a badge to your package `README.md` that either shows a summary or the worst results from the latest CRAN checks.
-- `r pkg("foghorn")` provide functions to query the CRAN checks based on maintainer email or package name, as well as checking where a package is in the CRAN incoming or Winbuilder queues.
+- `r pkg("foghorn")` provides functions to query the CRAN checks based on maintainer email or package name, as well as checking where a package is in the CRAN incoming or Winbuilder queues.
 - [cransays](https://r-hub.github.io/cransays/articles/dashboard.html) and